 How do the Notifications Appear on Mobile Devices?

-Used by more than 8 percent of top websites, web push notifications are a widespread and effective communication channel.
+Used by more than eight percent of top websites, web push notifications are a widespread and effective communication channel.
 These messages offer a critical mechanism for websites to reach their users with timely and personalized messages.

-Web push are used by companies with websites desiring to connect with users to drive greater engagement and conversions as well as to improve the digital user experience —even after a user has left their website.
+Web push is used by companies with websites desiring to connect with users to drive greater engagement and conversions as well as to improve the digital user experience —even after a user has left their website.

 These messages are displayed on a visitor’s desktop, tablet, or mobile device when they have their web browser open.
 When a user clicks on a web push notification, they are sent to a URL the company has defined.
 When displayed on desktop, web push notifications appear as a popup on the side of a user’s screen and are also stored in a computer’s notification center.
-On mobile devices, these notifications appear similarly.
+On mobile devices these notifications appear similarly.

 Getting Users to Engage on Mobile

 Web notifications are sent via a web browser to user’s device.
 Because web push are sent through a web browser, they cannot be seen by a user unless their browser is open.
 Mobile push notifications take a different path to delivery than web notifications, as they are sent directly to a device’s operating system (iOS, Android) and are contingent on your company having a mobile application.
 Mobile push notifications are only viewable on a mobile device, whereas web push notifications can be transmitted via desktop or mobile.
 However, unlike mobile push notifications, which are delivered to a user’s lock screen regardless of whether they’re active, web push notifications are only seen by users who are currently active on the device In question.
-Nonetheless, they are a critical way of reengaging users who are active on the device, but may be engaged with or distracted by another activity.
+Nonetheless, they are a critical way of reengaging users who are active on the device but may be engaged with or distracted by another activity.

 In order to begin sending web notifications, companies must first integrate with a web push service.
 Generally, companies choose a third-party notification provider to do so.
-Sending these messages is supported by popular browsers such as Chrome, Firefox, Edge, Opera, and more.
+Sending these messages is supported by popular browsers such as Chrome, Firefox, Safari, Edge, Opera, and more.
 The appearance of web push differs across browsers.
 Some allow more freedom to include images and other elements.

 How Does Opt-In Permission Work?